Jump to: Central London | North London | South London | East London | West London

 Queen's Park - 10-14 Lonsdale Rd, London NW6 6RD

-A new addition to the London bakery scene, owner Daniel Land played a blinder when opening his Queen’s Park bakery and restaurant by persuading Head Baker Keren Stenberg away from Layla.
-Keren’s daily offering starts with classic patisserie and takes it in a new direction so the croissant might be a hazelnut brown butter one and the pain Suisse could be a savoury option with artichoke, sage and Lancashire cheese.
+Owner Daniel Land played a blinder when opening his Queen’s Park bakery and restaurant by persuading Head Baker Keren Stenberg away from Layla.
+Keren’s daily offering starts with classic patisserie and takes it in a new direction so the croissant might be a hazelnut brown butter one, and scones might come as a rye and sour cherry iteration.

 Follow on Instagram: @donttelldad_qp